zeon-studio/hugoplate/content/english/technical-editing/_index.md

 <!-- Button -->
 <div class="flex flex-col items-center mb-20 text-center">
-    <p class="text-lg font-bold">If you're still unsure about some things, <br/>I would be happy to answer your questions.</p>
+    <p class="text-lg font-bold">If you're still unsure about some things, I would be happy to answer your questions.</p>
     <a class="btn btn-primary" href="mailto:hello@adamsarpatki.com" rel="noopener" {{ end }}>I have a question</a>
 </div>